kevinxu23/Wildfire-Risk-Analysis/README.md

 ![Wildfire Risk Prevention Technical Architecture](https://github.com/CS222-UIUC/team-92-project/blob/main/Architecture.png)

-Although our project is not fully finished (as the database was not yet implemented), the above architecture would represent the final product of the Wildfire Risk Prevention system if a SQL database and API services were integrated into it in the future.
+Although our project is not fully finished (the database has not yet been implemented), the above architecture would represent the final product of the Wildfire Risk Prevention system if a SQL database and API services were integrated into it in the future.

 # Developers

 - **Taran Sooranahalli**: Created interactive UI with tables representing Wildfire Data and found datasets
 - **Adal Padilla**: Worked on K-Means Clustering ML Model development and training
 - **Kevin Xu**: Implemented both frontend and backend test files
-- **Varun Madhan**: Devleoped the heat map, upload dataset, and other niche features of the fronend UI
+- **Varun Madhan**: Developed the heat map, uploaded dataset, and other niche features of the frontend UI

 # Environment Setup